kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 There are many practical cases in engineering modelling where our |y|-variable is a discrete entity.
 The most common case is pass or failure, naturally coded as |y| = 0 for failure, and |y| = 1 is coded as success.
 Some examples:

 	*	Predict whether our product specifications are achieved (|y| = 0 or 1) given the batch reaction's temperature as :math:`x_1`, the reaction duration :math:`x_2` and the reactor vessel, where :math:`x_3=0` for reactor A and :math:`x_3=1` for reactor B.

 	*	Predict the likelihood of making a sale in your store (|y| = 0 or 1), given the customer's age :math:`x_1`, whether they are a new or existing customers, :math:`x_2` is either 0 or 1, and the day of the week as :math:`x_3`.

 	*	Predict if the final product will be |y| = acceptable, medium, or unsellable based on the raw material's properties :math:`x_1, x_2, x_3` and the ambient temperature :math:`x_4`.

 We could naively assume that we just code our |y| variable as 0 or 1 (pass/fail) and build our least squares model as usual, using the |x| variables.
 While a seemingly plausible approach, the problems are that:

 	-	The predictions when using the model are not dichotomous (0 or 1), which is not too much of a problem if we interpret our prediction more as a probability.
 That is, our prediction is the probability of success or failure, according to how we coded it originally.
 However the predictions often lie outside the range :math:`[0, 1]`.
-We can attempt to compensate for this by clamping the output to zero or one, but this non-linearity causes instability in estimation algorithms.
+We can attempt to compensate for this by clamping the output to zero or one, but this non-linearity causes instability in the estimation algorithms.

 	-	The errors are not normally distributed.

 	-	The variance of the errors are not constant and the assumption of linearity breaks down.

 A logistic model however accounts for the nature of the y-variable by creating a function, called a logistic function, which is bounded between 0 and 1.
 In fact you are already familiar with such a function: the cumulative probability of the normal distribution does exactly this.